 No matter how good your customer service is, customers still prefer to do it on their own before asking someone for help.

-Instead of trying so hard to please, try adapting to customer needs by allowing them more power and freedom on your website.
+You can easily adapt to customer needs by allowing them more power and freedom on your website.
 Customer self-service costs you no time and gives you many benefits.

 They don’t contact a representative but instead use a system implemented by the company that allows them to find the answers they need all on their own.